-Text messages have a reputation for being informal and inconsequential, but you can sometimes have some really critical information in there!
+Text messages have a reputation for being informal and inconsequential, but you might have really critical information in there!
 If you deleted some texts to clear up space on your iPhone and—whoops!—accidentally got rid of one that’s important, all hope is not lost.

-There are three potential avenues for recovering a deleted text message.
-You can restore your iPhone to a time before the message was deleted, you might be able to contact your phone provider, and you may be able to use a third-party app.
+There are three potential avenues for recovering a deleted text message: You can restore your iPhone to a time before the message was deleted, you might be able to contact your wireless provider, and you may be able to use a third-party app.
 Here’s a brief explanation of all three options.

 Recover deleted texts using an iCloud backup

 This is probably the simplest and fastest way to restore missing texts.
-If you have an iCloud backup from the time before you deleted the text, you should be able to get it back by restoring your phone to that iCloud backup.
+If you have an iCloud backup from before the time when you deleted the text, you should be able to get it back by restoring your phone to that iCloud backup.

 Open Settings, tap on your Apple ID card at the top, select iCloud > Manage Storage > Backups.
 You’ll see a list of backups for your devices and can tap on the one for your iPhone to see when it was last backed up.

 To reset your iPhone go to General > Reset > Erase All Content and Settings.
-Once your iPhone restarts and begins the setup process, choose to restore from an iCloud backup and pick the backup from before you erased your text message.
+Once your iPhone restarts and begins the setup process, choose to restore from an iCloud backup and select the backup that is dated prior to when you erased your text message.

 Recover deleted texts from an iTunes or Finder backup

-If you don’t want to rely on automatic iCloud backups, or don’t have enough iCloud storage space for them, you can back up your iPhone to your PC or Mac using iTunes (or Finder in macOS Catalina or later).
-Just as with the previous iCloud method, this requires having a backup from before you deleted the message and the resetting your phone, restoring from that backup.
+If you don’t want to rely on automatic iCloud backups, or don’t have enough iCloud storage space for them, you can back up your iPhone to your Mac using Finder (or to your PC with iTunes or Mac with macOS Mojave or earlier).
+Just as with the iCloud method, this requires having a backup from before you deleted the message and the resetting your phone, restoring from that backup.
 You’ll lose everything from after the backup.

 Now choose Restore Backup.
-All the data you previously backed up will now replace the data on your phone.
+All the data you previously backed up will now replace the data on your iPhone.
 It will take a few minutes.
-As long as you haven’t backed up since deleting those text messages, they should now appear in the normal messaging list on your phone.
+As long as you haven’t backed up since deleting those text messages, they should now appear in the messaging list on your phone.

 Restore deleted texts by contacting your carrier

-Your cell provider may keep a record of text message you send, at least for awhile.
+Your cell provider might keep a record of text messages you send, at least for awhile.
 If you’ve deleted a text message that is really critical, you might be able to call your carrier to get a copy of it.

-You may need to jump through a bunch of hoops to prove your identity, or even get permission from the other party you were texting.
+In order to get a record of texts from your carrier, you will probably need to jump through a bunch of hoops to prove your identity or even get permission from the other person you were texting.
 And most carriers only keep records of SMS messages for a limited time—you’re not likely to ever be able to recover a message from a year ago.

 But as a last resort, getting a copy of your SMS messages from your carrier is a possibility, and it’s worth calling the customer support number to ask about it.